midl-dev/onchain-treasury-contracts/kusama/README.md

 * about 7.50 EUR/day of cloud costs (or 225 EUR monthly)
 * 100 EUR monthly of labour for operational upkeep described above

+The cloud costs are likely to increase due to the progressive increase in size of the Kusama chain archive.
+They will be periodically reevaluated.

 ### Cloud cost explanation